Posted Oct 19, 2020 | By Brittney Hendricks

 Oxnard hotels have been approved to reopen for leisure travel as of June 12th.
 Hotel rooms must be left vacant for 24 hours after a guest has departed.
 Please contact your hotel directly to see whether pools, gyms, onsite dining and other amenities have reopened – upon reopening, amenities may be available to guests at reduced capacities, and reservations may be required.

 Oxnard is full of incredible opportunities for outdoor recreation and cultural travel.
 Many recreational businesses in the Channel Islands Harbor have reopened and are accepting reservations.
-Announcements on museum reopenings are forthcoming.
-Murphy Auto Museum‘s Muscles & Mojo Morning Car Show returned August 2 from 7am to 9am and will be held monthly every 1st Sunday.
+The Mullin Automotive Museum will officially reopen Friday, Nov.
+6, 2020; Murphy Auto Museum officially reopened Saturday, Oct.
+17, 2020.
+The Murphy‘s Muscles & Mojo Morning Car Show returned August 2 from 7am to 9am and will be held monthly every 1st Sunday.
+News on the reopening of Channel Islands Maritime Museum is forthcoming.

 As of July 16, Ventura County bars that serve food and wineries may open outdoor operations.
 This includes bars, pubs, brewpubs, breweries, wineries and wine tasting rooms.
 Please reach out to each individually to see what they are offering.
 Breweries include: Casa Agria Specialty Ales; Red Tandem Brewery.
 Wineries include: Herzog Wine Cellars; Strey Cellars; Magnavino Cellars; Rancho Ventavo Cellars.